sergiotaborda/lense-lang/docs/content/tour.md

 	var Int64 k = 1;  // equivalent to Int64.valueOf(Natural.valueOf("1"));
 	var BigInt g = 1;  // equivalent to BigInt.valueOf(Natural.valueOf("1"));

-	// If the target is Integer it's equivalent to having BigInt as target var Integer all = 1;  // equivalent to BigInt.valueOf(Natural.valueOf("1"));
+	// If the target type is Whole or Integer, the literal it's equivalent to having BigInt as target var Whole n = 1; // equivalent to BigInt.valueOf(Natural.valueOf("1"));
+	var Integer all = 1;  // equivalent to BigInt.valueOf(Natural.valueOf("1"));

-	// sufixes can be used to inform the compiler the corret type of the literal
+	// sufixes can be used to inform the compiler the correct type of the literal
 	// for whole numbers only uppercase prefixes are allowed var Int32 ii = 1T;  // equivalent to Int32.valueOf("1");
 	var Int16 ss = 1S;  // equivalent to Int16.valueOf("1");